non/alleycats/README.md

 ### Getting Alleycats

-Alleycats supports Scala 2.10 and 2.11.
+Alleycats supports 2.11.
 It is currently unpublished.

 You can build Alleycats using [SBT](http://www.scala-sbt.org/0.13/tutorial/index.html).